pengsihua2023/Deep-Learning-Lecture-Notes-English/08. Model training technology integration/Regularization techniques/L2 Norm Regularization.md

 * $\lambda$ is the hyperparameter controlling the strength of the regularization penalty.

 - **Effect**:
-  - L2 regularization tends to make weights smaller (but not exactly zero), resulting in a smoother model and reducing overfitting to training data.
+  - L2 regularization tends to make weights smaller (but not exactly zero), making the model smoother and reducing overfitting to training data.
   - It encourages the model to learn smaller weights, lowering model complexity and preventing overfitting to noise.

 - **Difference from L1 regularization**:

 * L1 regularization (Lasso) uses $\sum |w_i|$, which tends to produce sparse weights (some weights are exactly 0).
 * L2 regularization (Ridge) uses $\sum w_i^2$, which tends to spread out the weight values, keeping all weights small.

-#### Application scenarios
+#### Application Scenarios
 - In deep neural networks (such as CNN, RNN, Transformer), L2 regularization is commonly used to prevent overfitting.
 - Combined with other regularization methods such as Dropout and Batch Normalization.
-- Hyperparameter $\lambda$ is usually tuned via cross-validation or Bayesian optimization (as mentioned previously).
+- Hyperparameter $\lambda$ is usually tuned via cross-validation or Bayesian optimization (as described previously).

 ---

-### Python code example
+### Python Code Example

 Below is an example of implementing L2 norm regularization using PyTorch, showing how to apply weight decay during neural network training.
 The example is based on a simple fully connected network trained on the MNIST handwritten digit classification task.